littleroot/blog/_pages/validate underlying Write calls.md

 ## Misbehaving Writers

 If you implement an `io.Writer` that wraps another `io.Writer` it helps to check for misbehaving Writers.
-An incorrect `io.Writer`, for example, is one that returns a `nil` error along with `n < len(p)`[^1] either accidentally or because of a true bug in its implementation.
+An incorrect underlying `io.Writer`, for example, is one that return a `nil` error along with `n < len(p)`[^1] either accidentally or because of a true bug in its implementation.

-If you propagate `(n, err)` return values from an incorrect underlying Writer in your own Writer without checking, as in:
+If you propagate `n, err` return values from an incorrect underlying Writer without checking, as in:

 ```go
 package me